 Connect a database or upload a file.
 Ask a question.
 See the SQL, the result, and the insight in one place.

 Conflict of interest: InfiniSynapse is the publisher.
-Comparisons with other tools reflect their public positioning; we link to vendor sites so readers can verify claims directly.
+Comparisons with other tools reflect their public positioning; we link to vendor sites and independent review markets so readers can verify claims directly.

 Update cadence: Reviewed quarterly.
 Database support, accuracy claims, and benchmark figures refreshed every 90 days.